uipath-certification/uipath-certification.github.io/_posts/2021-06-07-community-vs-enterprise-uipath-studio.md

 <h2>Test Your knowledge </h2>
 {% include accordion.html %}

+### References that you might want to have a look at :
+*  <a href="https://www.rpacertified.com/2021/06/07/old-uipath-studio-versions.html"> Older UiPath versions </a>
+*  <a href="https://www.rpacertified.com/2020/11/11/debug-manage-packaged-version.html"> Find UiPath version </a>

 #### Where to find out more?

 To find out more about UiPath Products, visit the <a href="https://docs.uipath.com/">Official Documentation</a>.